Bullitt's Broadway Revisited: The two worlds for the iconic Ford Mustang and San Francisco

 Car Tech

 Across the Nob Hill and Russian Hill neighborhoods of movie history, Frank Bullitt’s battered green Mustang Fastback bounds over hills and through narrow streets.
-It’s chased by an unyielding and seemingly indestructible Dodge Challenger for more than 10 minutes on film.
+It’s chased by an unyielding and seemingly indestructible Dodge Charger for more than 10 minutes on film.
 Through North Beach and Chinatown, near Frank’s apartment at Taylor and Clay, near Coit Tower, around Broadway, the famous chase immortalizes a world of imagination created in two weeks in an editing room.

 His Broadway—the Bullitt Broadway—where Robert Duvall’s beige Sunshine Cab No. 6912 waits for Frank at a clandestine meeting at Enrico’s restaurant, lives forever in “Bullitt.”